Livingdead1989/livingdead1989.github.io/_posts/2021-10-6-home-assistant-vm-on-proxmox.md

 rm haos_ova-9.5.qcow2
 ```

-Now go back to the Proxmox webGUI for the VM and assign the newly imported disk, enable SSD emulation and the boot options to use this disk.
+Now go back to the Proxmox webGUI for the VM and assign the newly imported disk, enable SSD emulation, discard and the boot options to use this disk.

 There are a few extra settings we can change before starting our VM, these are: